 - Working with new technologies is challenging and risky, but the results can be of great value for both programmers and managers.

-- I like being a developer and I want to continue my journey towards software craftsmanship.
+- I like being a developer and I want to continue my journey towards software craft.